newtonjoo/deepfold/README.md

   docker build -f docker/Dockerfile -t deepfold .
 ```

-Mount the data folder on the docker and attach to bash.
+To mount the data folder on Docker and attach to bash, use the following command:
 ```bash
   docker run --gpus all -v "${DATA_DIR}:/app/deepfold/data" -it deepfold:latest
 ```

 ## 2. Inference with trained models.
-We provide the trained models on the [google drive](https://drive.google.com/drive/folders/1Qyq0oZo4NUv55X7N7LSjqJOZcmR23NV6?usp=sharing).
-Please download the models and put them in the `data/params` folder.
+We provide the trained models on [Google Drive](https://drive.google.com/drive/folders/1Qyq0oZo4NUv55X7N7LSjqJOZcmR23NV6?usp=sharing).
+Please download the models and place them in the `data/params` folder.

 ### 2.1 Infer from features.pkl.